Fradenti/SANvi/cran-comments.md

-Please note this is the first submission of this package to CRAN.
+Please note this is the a resubmission of this package to CRAN.

+At the first submission, we were notified the following NOTEs:

+* checking CRAN incoming feasibility ...
+[3s/4s] NOTE
+  Maintainer: ‘Francesco Denti <francescodenti.personal@gmail.com>’

+  New submission

+and

+* checking examples ...
+[5s/1s] NOTE
+Examples with CPU time > 2.5 times elapsed time
+                 user system elapsed ratio
+variational_CAM 1.017  0.012   0.128 8.039

+To fix this note, we enclosed all the potentially lengthy examples in `\donttest{}`.

+We now report, for the fixed version of the package, the following

 ## R CMD check results